skyline-intelligence/intelligent-log-analyzer/README.md

       - "3000:3000"
     restart: unless-stopped
 ```
 ##### 3\.
-Enable error log analyzer plugin  <br>
+Enable Intelligent Log Analyzer plugin  <br>
 - Log in to Grafana with administrator credentials, click on the Plugins option in the left sidebar menu.
-- In the Plugins page, search for "analyzer", then click on the error log analyzer plugin that appears in the search results.
+- In the Plugins page, search for "analyzer", then click on the intelligent log analyzer plugin that appears in the search results.
-- Click the Enable button in the upper right corner to activate the error log analyzer plugin.
+- Click the Enable button in the upper right corner to activate the intelligent log analyzer plugin.
 After enabling the plugin, you can proceed to configure it.

 ##### 4\.
 Configure Loki Query Addresses  <br>
 In the configuration page, set up the addresses for querying loki error log.
 Authentication methods include username+password and token.  <br>
 - For example, Loki query address: https://loki.grafana.vzone1.kr.couwatch.net/api/ds/query?ds_type=loki   <br>

 ##### 5\.
 After completing the configuration, click save.
-Engineers can now add role list in the Roles Setting page that need to be displayed error log analysis on the Error-Log-Analyzer page.
+Engineers can now add role list in the Roles Setting page that need to be displayed error log analysis on the Intelligent-Log-Analyzer page.

 ## Technical Support